Hyperion-Robotics/YDLiDaR_GS2/Readme.md

 ## Notes
 - **HardwareSerial Dependency**: The library requires `HardwareSerial` for communication.
 Ensure the specified serial port is exclusive to the LiDAR.
 - **Arduino UNO Limitation**: The library is currently incompatible with the Arduino UNO due to limitations with `<map>`.
+- **Initialization and Scanning**: The LiDAR cannot be initialized while it's scanning.
+If `initialize()` returns `GS_NOT_OK`, first call `stopScanning()` and then try to initialize again.
+Scanning blocks the initialization process because the GS2 cannot process other commands while in scan mode except for the stop command.

 ## References
 ### Datasheets: